vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>

 A Scala library with tools to operate on parquet Session Summary (PbSS) and RawLog (PbRl) data.
 Surgeon is designed to reduce the verbose startup code needed to read the data and simplifies working with columns and column arrays.
-For example, surgeon reduces this mess (taken from a sample notebook on Databricks):
+For example, Surgeon reduces this mess (taken from a sample notebook on Databricks):

 ```scala
 val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/